iszczesniak/cpp/auto/index.md

 be called because if `g` returns by:

-* **reference**, then `f` returns by reference of the same type (lvalue reference, const reference, rvalue reference), and then no constuctor is called,
+* **reference**, then `f` returns by reference of the same type (lvalue reference, const reference, rvalue reference), and such reference initialization does not call a constructor,

 * **value**, then `f` returns by value of the same type, and then a constructor is elided.